 Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

-We support and maintain the emotional and mental health needs of children in care in Nottingham City Local Authority.
+Our service supports and maintains the emotional and mental health needs of children in care in the Nottingham City area.